geological-survey-of-queensland/geological-properties-database/README.md

 Figure 1: High-level Geological Properties data model (Full model in Figure 2 below)</p>

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative 'Feature'.
 We undertake a 'Survey' on the Feature at a 'Site'.
 The Site may comprise the whole Feature, part of the Feature, or may encompass and extend beyond the Feature.
 The Survey yields 'Samples' that may be physical, such as a drillcore, or non-physical proxies such as photographs.
-We conduct 'Observations' on the Samples using various procedures.
+We conduct 'Observations' on the Samples or directly at the site using various procedures.
 The Observation yields 'Results' as measured values or qualitative descriptions.
-We interpret the Results to understand the **geological properties** of the Feature.
+We interpret the set of amalgamated Results to understand the **geological properties** of the Feature.

 The table below demonstrates how these database elements may relate to each other for different data types (Borehole, Geophysics, Geochemistry) with example information.